bolderflight/invensense-imu/README.md

 These are known to work with the same packages used in Teensy products.
 Also switching packages is known to work well, as long as it's only a package change.

-The *i2c_example* and *spi_example* targets create executables for communicating with the sensor using I2C or SPI communication, respectively.
+The example targets create executables for communicating with the sensor using I2C or SPI communication, using the data ready interrupt, and using the wake on motion interrupt, respectively.
 Each target also has a *_hex*, for creating the hex file to upload to the microcontroller, and an *_upload* for using the [Teensy CLI Uploader](https://www.pjrc.com/teensy/loader_cli.html) to flash the Teensy.
 Please note that the CMake build tooling is expected to be run under Linux or WSL, instructions for setting up your build environment can be found in our [build-tools repo](https://github.com/bolderflight/build-tools).

 # Namespace
 This library is within the namespace *bfs*.